 - Only 22% of marketers track their AI visibility

-- Only 25.7% plan to create content specifically for AI citation
+- Only 25.7% plan to make content specifically for AI citation

-Put differently, ~80% of your competitors haven't reacted.
-AEO competition right now is extremely low — we estimate the window is 12–18 months before AEO becomes what SEO became in 2015: table stakes, and the alpha is gone.
+About 80% of competitors haven't reacted.
+Our estimate: 12–18 months before AEO becomes what SEO became in 2015 — table stakes, alpha gone.

-- SEO already solid: Maintain.
-Shift 20% of resources to AEO fundamentals (robots.txt, JSON-LD, IndexNow trio).
-One round of setup buys you two years.
+- SEO already strong: Maintain.
+Shift 20% of resources to the three AEO basics (robots.txt, JSON-LD, IndexNow).
+Done once, lasts two years.

-- SEO not yet landed: Do both.
-Since rank doesn't translate to citation, waiting until SEO is done before starting AEO means missing the low-competition window.
+- SEO not landed yet: Don't wait.
+Rank doesn't translate to citation; waiting for SEO before starting AEO loses the low-competition window before SEO arrives.

-- Thin content assets: Start producing — but from day one, write it in an "AI-readable" structure.
-Don't write traditional blog first and retrofit later; that's double work.
+- Thin content assets: Start producing — but write AEO-style from day one (inverted pyramid, extractable sentences, dense facts).
+Writing traditional blog and retrofitting later is double work.

 Sources